cyberconnectit/main-website/README.md

   <content><![CDATA[
 # ${1:Project Name}
 Cyber Connect IT's Main Website

-###Installation
+## Installation

 There is no installation process for this

-###History
+## History

 To use this website there are rules that you may apply to read them go to:

 ## Contributing
-    fghjjjjdfjcghkugvghlb

 ## History
 Cyber Connect IT was formed back in 2022 with the CEO James Ehioghae and Co-CEO Adam Ayliffe
 ## Credits